Tobias Baudin

 Åke Sigurd Tobias Baudin (born 25 December 1974) is a Swedish Social Democratic politician and trade union leader who has served as Secretary-General of the Social Democratic Party since November 2021.
-He served as President of the Swedish Municipal Workers' Union from 2016 to 2021 and previously served as vice president of the same organization from 2010 to 2012 before serving as vice president of the Swedish Trade Union Confederation (LO) from 2012 to 2016.
+He served as President of the Swedish Municipal Workers' Union from 2016 to 2021 and previously as vice president of the same organization from 2010 to 2012 before serving as vice president of the Swedish Trade Union Confederation (LO) from 2012 to 2016.

 Biography

 Early life and education

 Baudin has a professional background as a machinist and has been educated in automation and control engineering.

 Trade union career

 He became involved with the trade union Swedish Municipal Workers' Union through his workplace and was elected a workplace representative in 2000.
 From 2004 to 2010, Baudin was elected to the trade unions federal board.
 He has served as president of the Swedish Municipal Workers' Union in Norrbotten (2009–2010), first vice president of the same organization from 2010 to 2012 and as first vice president of Swedish Trade Union Confederation (LO) (2012–2016).